Counting Still Counts: Understanding Neural Complex Query Answering Through Query Relaxation: CQA via Query Relaxation

 Query relaxation methods are designed to recover answers when an exact match yields few or no results due to KG incompleteness~\citep{fakih2024survey}.
 The core idea is to iteratively relax parts of the query, such as replacing a constant entity with a variable, and then to score each entity with the counts of paths arriving to it according to the relaxed query.
 These relaxed matches often originate from structurally or semantically related subgraphs that would otherwise remain unreachable.

-When one relaxation step is applied on a query, it is possible that multiple entities get the same counts; in this case, we say that there these entities are \emph{tied}.
-In our analysis, we employ a symbolic relaxation strategy that progressively relaxes a query until there are no ties left.
-Starting from the original query, the algorithm successively replaces constants and predicates with variables, effectively broadening the search space while preserving the overall structure of the query.
+When one relaxation step is applied to a query, it is possible that multiple entities receive the same count; in this case, we say that these entities are \emph{tied}.
+In our analysis, we employ a symbolic relaxation strategy that progressively relaxes a query, breaking ties in the ranking at each stage.
+Starting from the original query, the algorithm iteratively considers coarser relaxed forms of the query, broadening the search space while preserving its overall structure.
 Relaxation proceeds hierarchically: more specific matches are preferred, and further relaxation is only applied when ties occur among candidate entities.
 This ensures that the most constrained matches are prioritized while still providing a systematic fallback when exact matches are unavailable.

 Formally, given a query $q$, the goal is to assign a score to each entity in $\mathcal{E}$ according to how well it satisfies the (possibly relaxed) query.
-The algorithm traverses the query graph from the leaves (constants) to the root (target variable) as follows: \begin{enumerate} \item Replace the constants at the leaves with variables, count how many paths in the KG match the relaxed query that reach each entity, and assign that count as the score. \item When entities receive the same score (tie groups), further relax the query by replacing the next predicate with a variable, and repeat the counting within the tied group. \item Repeat step 2 until no ties remain.
-Residual ties are resolved by ranking entities based on their in-degree in the KG. \end{enumerate}
+The algorithm traverses the query graph from the leaves (constants) to the root (target variable) as follows: \begin{enumerate} \item Replace the constants at the leaves with variables, count how many paths in the KG match the relaxed query that reach each entity, and assign that count as the score. \item When entities receive the same score (tie groups), apply a coarser relaxation to the tied portion of the query, dropping previously fixed constraints and counting matches under the simpler relaxed pattern within the tied group. \item Residual ties are resolved by ranking entities based on their in-degree in the KG. \end{enumerate}

 We present a more extensive description of the algorithm in Appendix~\ref{app:relax_algorithm}, and an example in~\Cref{ex:relax}.
 Among the many possible implementations of query relaxation, we adopt this strategy because it implements a fundamental capability that neural methods for query answering are \emph{expected} to capture: the ability to exploit structural regularities and multi-hop connectivity in the graph to infer plausible answers beyond direct traversal.
 This approach thus provides a clear, interpretable baseline for testing whether learned models offer genuine advantages over training-free reasoning based solely on graph topology.
 Moreover, it is computationally efficient in practice, allowing a systematic comparison across large datasets and query types (we present time complexity results and runtimes in~\Cref{app:complexity}).